fonoster/routr/README.md

 ## Download and Run :arrow_down:

-Get the binary as [zip](https://github.com/fonoster/sipio/releases/download/1.0.0-M2/sipio.1.0.0-M2.zip) or [tar.gz](https://github.com/fonoster/sipio/releases/download/1.0.0-M2/sipio.1.0.0-M2.tar.gz).
-Then from withing the root folder simply run:
+Get the binary as [tar.gz](https://github.com/fonoster/sipio/releases/download/1.0.0-M2/sipio.1.0.0-M2.tar.gz) or [zip](https://github.com/fonoster/sipio/releases/download/1.0.0-M2/sipio.1.0.0-M2.zip).
+Then, from within the server's folder simply run:

 ```bash
 ./sipio
 ```

-> You need Java 1.8 + to run Sip I/O. You will also need Gradle and Npm if you wish to [build from source](https://github.com/fonoster/sipio/wiki/Installing-and-Running-the-Server).
+> You will need Java 1.8 + to run `Sip I/O`.
+You will also need Gradle and NPM if you wish to [build from source](https://github.com/fonoster/sipio/wiki/Installing-and-Running-the-Server).

 ## Support